-We catch sight again of a house church in Justin Martyr's interview by a magistrate (sometimes called a Judge.)
-This is part of a translation by Marcus Dods of "Anti-Nicene Fathers" Volume 1.✞
+We catch sight of a house church in the Justin Martyr interview (100-165 AD) by a magistrate (sometimes called a Judge.)
+Justin Martyr was an early Christian apologist, born in Samaria who moved to Rome.
+This interview was part of a translation by Marcus Dods (1834-1909) who was a Scottish divine and eminent Biblical scholar on the "Anti-Nicene Fathers."✞

 Justin: 'Wherever we can.
 Our God fills heaven and earth, and is worshipped everywhere.'